What are my options?

 Steps to consider are:

-- Take an online screening for drug or alcohol use.
+- Take an online screening for alcohol use.
 You will get feedback and a quit plan made for your needs.
 It is totally anonymous and confidential.
 Just curious?
 Go ahead and take it.
 No one but you will know you did the screening.

 - Speak with a recovery counselor for free.
 You can talk to a counselor about your interest in making a change.
 The counselor can help you find a plan that works for you.
 See the Recovery Treatment & Counseling page.
 If you have Partnership and would like to find recovery treatment, look on the back of your card for the Beacon phone number.
 If you give them a call, they will ask you some brief screening questions and then help you find a recovery treatment program to fit your needs.

 - Learn more about Medication Assisted Treatment (MAT).
 Medication assisted treatment is a program that uses medications like Buprenorphine, Methadone, or Naltrexone.
 It can help your recovery by lowering your cravings.
 Counseling is a part of the MAT program.
 You can get MAT if you are pregnant.
 Medication and Counseling Treatment gives more information on how the MAT program works.
-Find providers of MAT in Shasta County here.
+Find providers of MAT in Shasta County.

 - Find local support groups.
 Connect with women who are also working their way through recovery.
 They can share tools that have worked for them.
 Visit the Women's Support Groups page for more information.